iewaij/idinn-streamlit/docs/get_started/get_started.rst

 Simulation, Plotting and Order Calculation
 ------------------------------------------

-After the training completes, we can inspect how the controller perform in the specified sourcing environment by plotting the inventory and order history of certain periods.
+After completed training, we can inspect how the controller performs in the specified sourcing environment by plotting the inventory and order history of certain periods.

 .. code-block:: python